Keynote Speakers

 Speaker with PhD students

-An accomplished, PhD upcoming FIU graduate and Certified Nurse Educator with close to 9 years of experience in the healthcare industry.
-My areas of focus include Nursing Education, Surgical Services, Public Health, Minority Health, and Critical Care, with additional experience in Minority Health and Critical Care.
-My philosophical focus centers around the psychiatric and stigmatic pressures of obtaining Pre-Exposure Prophylaxis (PrEP) among Latin Men who have sex with Men (LMSM).
-Following completion of my Ph.D. nursing program, I will pursue a career in the healthcare field to understand and apply educational concepts for patient health and knowledge promotion regarding best-practice comprehension amongst prospective staff.
-In doing so, my goal is to positively impact the health-related outcomes of our community and decrease the morbidity and mortality rates of minority individuals through the discipline of nursing practice.
+An accomplished, upcoming PhD graduate from FIU and Certified Nurse Educator with close to 9 years of experience in the healthcare industry, his areas of focus include Nursing Education, Surgical Services, Public Health, Minority Health, and Critical Care, with additional experience in Minority Health and Critical Care.
+His philosophical focus centers around the psychiatric and stigmatic pressures of obtaining Pre-Exposure Prophylaxis (PrEP) among Latin Men who have sex with Men (LMSM).
+Following the completion of his Ph.D.
+Nursing program, he plans on pursuing a career in the healthcare field to understand and apply educational concepts for patient health and knowledge promotion regarding best-practice comprehension amongst prospective staff.
+In doing so, his goal is to positively impact the health-related outcomes of our community and decrease the morbidity and mortality rates of minority individuals through the discipline of nursing practice.